By Erica Colmenares

 Briefly, the train starts very smoothly out of the train station, bound for the foot of Mt Everest.
 The train winds through bamboo, past waterfalls, along a glacier field, then begins climbing toward a temple and the snow-capped peaks.
 The next turn brings the train to a broken track, and the thrills begin.
 There’s a blind backward run, in the dark, a shadow appearance of the Yeti, a forward 80 foot drop, and another, closer encounter with our Yeti friend.
 This second Yeti is amazingly life-like.
 Disney reports that he (it?) is powered with enough motors and hydraulic cylinders to produce 259,000 pounds of thrust, more instantaneous power than a 747-400 airliner.
 All that and a beautiful coat of hair!

-My eight year old son, Max, loved, loved, loved this ride.
+My eight-year-old son, Max, loved, loved, loved this ride.
 He was apprehensive about the ride for days before the previews.
 He decided to try it as he knew he’d regret it if he didn’t.
 Here’s Max’s mini-review: “I think this ride is really good.
 If you have been on Rock’n’Roller Coaster, it is definitely not as intense as that.
-The only scary part is when you are going backwards.
+The only scary part is when you are going backward.
 The drop isn’t as bad as it looks, and the Yeti is not very scary, either.
-I went on expecting to be very scared of the Yeti, but instead it was just amazing, how the Yeti moved.
+I went on expecting to be very scared of the Yeti, but instead, it was just amazing, how the Yeti moved.
 My opinion is that anyone six and up would love this ride.”